JumpY2k3/WoWNotifier/README.md

 Set discord to $True to enable this notification type.
 Enter in the discord webhook for the channel you would like the notification to go to.
 (May create your own server for this) Discord > Click cogwheel next to a channel to edit it > Webhooks > Create webhook.
 See this quick video I found on Youtube if you need further help.
 It's very easy.
 Do not share this Webhook with anyone else.
 [Create Discord Webhook](https://www.youtube.com/watch?v=zxi926qhP7w)
+**Important:** If using the Discord notification type, the Desktop Discord App on your computer must *not* be running.
+(Discord does not send mobile notifications if you are Active in another Discord app =( See Dev post [here](https://twitter.com/discordapp/status/720723876934582272))

 * **Pushover**
 Set pushover to $True to enable this notification type.